Recol/DLSS-Updater/README.md

 The current supported DLL included is DLSS 4.

-## Whitelisted Games
+## Blacklisted Games

-The list of games that are not supported (whitelisted) is now maintained in a separate repository as a CSV file.
+The list of games that are not supported (blacklisted) is now maintained in a separate repository as a CSV file.
 This allows for easier updates and potential future expansion of game-specific information without requiring changes to the main application.
-You can view the current list of whitelisted games here:
+You can view the current list of blacklisted games here:

 [DLSS-Updater-Blacklist](https://github.com/Recol/DLSS-Updater-Whitelist/blob/main/whitelist.csv)